 Why This Research is Important

-Acacia koa A. Gray (koa) is a tree species endemic to all of the islands within the Hawaiian archipelago but only exists in populations of sufficient size to be called forests on Hawai'i, Kauai, Maui and Oahu.
+Acacia koa A. Gray (koa) is a tree species endemic to all of the islands within the Hawaiian archipelago but only exists in populations of sufficient size to be called forests on Hawai'i, Kauai, Maui, and Oahu.
 Free-range cattle grazing and over-harvesting combined with invasive grasses have severely crippled koa forests to a point where populations are continuing to decline despite several small-scale restoration efforts.
-Koa populations also vary along elevational transects thus attempts to determine which genetic components allow specific trees to survive conditional intolerable to other memebers of the species are urgenly needed.
+Koa populations also vary along elevational transects thus attempts to determine which genetic components allow specific trees to survive conditions intolerable to other members of the species are urgently needed.
 Climate change, invasive species (both flora and fauna), and over-harvesting have combined to severely impact koa populations.
 Additional research is desperately needed for the sake of the tree species, the endangered animals that depend on these trees for survival, and the native islanders that depend on the highly-prized, figured wood for their livelihood.